Christopher P. Donnelly

 Erik Engstrom (Chair), Frances E. Lee (University of Maryland-College Park), Cheryl Boudreau, and Jim Adams

-My research agenda centers around American representation, with a particular interest in the means by which legislators represent their constituents as well as the mechanisms by which citizens evaluate and respond to those who represent them.
+My research agenda centers around American representation, with a particular interest in the means by which elected officials represent their constituents as well as the mechanisms by which citizens evaluate and respond to those who represent them.

-Focused on the relationship between U.S. Senators and their constituents, my dissertation consists of three substantive chapters, each of which examines a particiular way in which citizens might engage employ cognitive shortcuts or heuristics to evaluate their U.S. Senators or to adjudicate between the U.S. Senate candidates with which they are presented, respectively.
+Focused on the relationship between elected officials and their constituents, my dissertation consists of three substantive chapters, each of which examines a particiular way in which citizens might engage employ cognitive shortcuts or heuristics to evaluate their current U.S. Senators or to adjudicate between the candidates for U.S. Senate with which they are presented, respectively.

 The first chapter, which was published in the June 2015 issue of Electoral Studies, seeks to explain the emergence of split-party U.S. Senate delegations--the phenomenon by which a state's voters elect one Democrat and one Republican to represent them in the Senate.
 Specifically, the article assesses whether split-party U.S. Senate delegations arise from strategic "balancing," whereby voters cue off of the ideological location of the senator whose seat is not currently up for election to inform their vote choice in the election for the Senate seat that is currently being contested, with the intent of choosing the senate candidate who will bring the overall ideological location of their state's senate delegatIon closer to the voter's own ideological preferences, even if this entails voting for the U.S. Senate contender to whom they are less ideologically proximate.